championswimmer/kernel-tools/README.md

 	./edit-ramdisk/extract path/to/ramdisk
 <sup>Note: The path must be absolute path</sup>

+ALTERNATE METHOD
+If you face any problem on MacOSX or cygwin (ramdisk not properly getting packed), then use the alternative script (argument is supported here too)

+	./edit-ramdisk/extract-alt
 _ _ _
 ###2. (re)packing ramdisks
 This works on linux or with cygwin (with cpio and gzip installed)